 Temporary collective protection for Ukrainians

-On Friday 11 March. the Government decided that Norway will provide temporary collective protection to Ukrainian citizens.
+On Friday 11 March. the Government decided that Norway would provide temporary collective protection to Ukrainian citizens.
 Ukrainians who have come to Norway will have their application processed faster.

 Published: 11.03.2022